wking/lesson-manager/04-howto.md

 [?] homepage: http://www.your-web-page.com
 [?] set currently installed components as dependencies?
 No [?] add commonly ignored files to ignore list?
 No
-[?] would you like to mark this package as private which prevents it from being accidentally published to the re[?] would you like to mark this package as private which prevents it from being accidentally published to the registry?
+[?] would you like to mark this package as private which prevents it from being accidentally published to the registry?
 No

 {
   name: 'Your Awesome Lesson',